zaidjawadi/Capstone-Project/README.md

 FUEL CONSUMPTION COMB (mpg): Same as FUEL CONSUMPTION COMB (L/100 km) but in miles per gallon.
 CO2 EMISSIONS (g/km): The tailpipe emissions of carbon dioxide (in grams per kilometre) for combined city and highway driving.
-CO2 RATING: The tailpipe emissions of carbon dioxide rated on a scale from 1 (worst) to 10 (best) SMOG RATING: The tailpipe emissions of smog-forming pollutants rated on a scale from 1 (worst) to 10 (best)
+CO2 RATING: The tailpipe emissions of carbon dioxide rated on a scale from 1 (worst) to 10 (best) Smog RATING: The tailpipe emissions of smog-forming pollutants rated on a scale from 1 (worst) to 10 (best)